top of page

 About The RARE Place Inc.

 The RARE Place Inc. is a 501(c)(3) nonprofit rooted in Buffalo, NY, committed to restoring purpose, building leadership, and creating economic pathways for underestimated communities.
-Founded by Talia Johnson-Huff, The RARE Place stands on four pillars Reveal, Affirm, Restore, Empower, as a blueprint for transformation.
+Founded by Talia Johnson Huff, The RARE Place stands on four pillars; Reveal, Affirm, Restore, Empower, as a blueprint for transformation.

 We believe equity is more than a conversation; it’s construction.

-That’s why we design programs that put real tools in people’s hands, whether it’s workforce development for returning citizens, entrepreneurship training for small businesses, or professional development for women breaking barriers in male-dominated fields.
+That's why we design programs that put real tools in people's hands; whether it's workforce development for returning citizens, entrepreneurship training for small businesses, or professional development for women breaking barriers in male-dominated fields.

-Meet The Founder:
+Meet The Founder: Talia Johnson- Huff

 Fists in Solidarity